Roger Williams: Settlement at Providence

-In the spring of 1636, Williams and a number of others from Salem began a new settlement on land which he had bought from Massasoit in Rumford.
+In the spring of 1636, Williams and four companions began a new settlement on land which he had bought from Massasoit in Rumford.
 After settling, however, Plymouth Governor William Bradford sent him a friendly letter which nonetheless warned him that he was still within jurisdiction of Plymouth Colony and concerned that this might antagonize the leaders in Boston.

-Accordingly, Williams and Thomas Angell crossed the Seekonk River in search of a new location suitable for settlement.
-Upon reaching the shore, Williams and Angell were met by Narragansett people who greeted them with the words "What cheer, Netop".
+Accordingly, Williams and his companions crossed the Seekonk River in search of a new location suitable for settlement.
+Upon reaching the shore, they were met by Narragansett people who greeted them with the words "What cheer, Netop".
 The settlers then continued westward along the Providence River, where they encountered a cove and freshwater spring.
 Finding the area suitable for settlement, Williams acquired the tract from sachems Canonicus and Miantonomi.
 Here, Williams and his followers established a new, permanent settlement, convinced that divine providence had brought them there.
 They named it Providence Plantations.